Robert Baran

 Robert Baran (born 3 July 1992, in Jarocin) is a Polish freestyle wrestler.
-He competed in the men's freestyle 125 kg event at the 2016 Summer Olympics, in which he was eliminated in the quarterfinals by Tervel Dlagnev.
+He reached the quarter-finals in the men's freestyle 125 kg event at the 2016 Summer Olympics, and finished fifth in the same competition at the 2024 Summer Olympics.

-In 2020, he won the silver medal in the men's 125 kg event at the 2020 Individual Wrestling World Cup held in Belgrade, Serbia.
+In 2020, Baran won the silver medal in the men's 125 kg event at the 2020 Individual Wrestling World Cup held in Belgrade, Serbia.
 In March 2021, he competed at the European Qualification Tournament in Budapest, Hungary hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.

-In 2022, he won one of the bronze medals in the 125 kg event at the European Wrestling Championships held in Budapest, Hungary.
+In 2022, Baran won one of the bronze medals in the 125 kg event at the European Wrestling Championships held in Budapest, Hungary.
 A few months later, he won the silver medal in his event at the Matteo Pellicone Ranking Series 2022 held in Rome, Italy.
 He competed in the 125 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+He lost his bronze medal match in the men's freestyle 125 kg event at the 2024 Summer Olympics in Paris, France.

 His brother Radosław is also a freestyle wrestler.